I just can’t write one of my usual posts. My mind is blurred.

 [my mother laughed in the same way btw]

-During a sunlit lunch at Villa Borghese, with umbrella pine trees majestically surrounding us (see VB at the top,) in front of a sumptuous tray of mixed antipasti – fusilli, olives, tomatoes, mozzarella, parmisan etc., washed down with full bodied Chianti – we kept on chatting cheerfully while both vino and ver sacrum (sacred spring) were gradually intoxicating the air.
+During a sunlit lunch at Villa Borghese, with umbrella pine trees majestically surrounding us (see Villa Borghese at the page head,) in front of a sumptuous tray of mixed antipasti – fusilli, olives, tomatoes, mozzarella, parmisan etc., washed down with full bodied Chianti – we kept on chatting cheerfully while both vino and ver sacrum (sacred spring) were intoxicating the air bit by bit.

 Click on the bold words below.
 And enjoy :-)